Rappsilber-Laboratory/xiRT/README.md

 pydot and graphviz sometimes make trouble when they are installed via pip.
 If on linux, simply use *sudo apt-get install graphviz*, on windows download latest graphviz package from [here](https://www2.graphviz.org/Packages/stable/windows/), unzip the content of the file and the *bin* directory path to the windows PATH variable.
+These two packages allow the vizualization of the neural network architecture.

 #### Usage
 The command line interface (CLI) requires three inputs: